Victor Wong (actor, born 1906)

 Victor Wong (September 24, 1906 – April 7, 1972) was a Chinese American actor.
 While Wong appeared in numerous films through the 1930s and 1940s, they were largely small uncredited parts.
-His biggest role was as Charlie the Cook in the movie King Kong (1933) and Son of Kong (1933).
-Wong's most memorable scene came in King Kong when he finds evidence that natives from Skull Island have been aboard the ship Venture, resulting in the kidnapping of heroine Ann Darrow.
-As Charlie the Cook, Wong yells, "All hands on deck!
+His memorable role was as Charlie the Cook in the movies King Kong (1933) and Son of Kong (1933).
+Wong's most memorable scene came in the original film when he finds evidence that natives have kidnapped Ann Darrow.
+He yells, "All hands on deck!
 Everybody on deck!"
-This causes panic aboard ship which begins the quest for Ann's whereabouts and the discovery of King Kong.
-The Charlie character in the sequel Son of Kong was more prominent to the story and included significantly more screen time for Wong.
+This causes panic aboard ship which begins the quest for Ann's whereabouts.
+The Charlie character in the sequel was more prominent to the story and included significantly more screen time for Wong.
+The character has since been criticized for being a racist stereotype, particularly for his exclamation of "Crazy black man been here!".